Mindoro, Wisconsin: Geography

 Mindoro is in northern La Crosse County, west of the geographic center of the town of Farmington.
 It sits in the Lewis Valley, south of Fleming Creek, at the entrance to Severson Coulee.
 County Highway C passes through the community, leading south 10 mi to West Salem and northeast 4 mi to Burr Oak.

 According to the U.S. Census Bureau, the Mindoro CDP has an area of 1.6 sqkm, all land.

+Education

+Mindoro, along with Melrose, Wisconsin and several other villages in the area are served by the Melrose-Mindoro Area School District.

 Landmarks

 The Mindoro Cut is located 3.7 mi south of Mindoro, on County Highway C.

 The Bell Coulee Shelter, a rock shelter that was home to an ancient people, is southeast of Mindoro.